petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 clone a fresh copy,
 and attempt to simply change one of the axis labels slightly.

+TODO: Ensure this works if we delete the docker image, i.e., that is gets rebuilt.

 First we edit our plotting script to make the relevant changes.
 Then we execute `calkit run`.
 Notice how the simulations were not rerun thanks to the DVC cache.